Female-to-Male HIV Transmission Rate: Risk, Odds, and Why It’s Usually Lower

 Shorter contact time and lower dose

-Vaginal fluid exposure on the penis is often brief and can be reduced quickly by wiping or washing.
-In addition, semen tends to carry a higher viral concentration than vaginal fluids, so average exposure dose can be lower in this direction.
+Vaginal fluid exposure on the penis is often brief compared with semen exposure inside the vagina.
+In addition, average exposure dose can be lower in this direction, although viral load is still the biggest factor.

-Key takeaway: Female-to-male is usually lower risk because there is less vulnerable surface area, a stronger external barrier, and often shorter and lower-dose exposure.
+Key takeaway: Female-to-male HIV transmission is usually lower risk because there is less vulnerable surface area, a stronger external barrier, and often shorter and lower-dose exposure.
+Lower risk does not mean no risk.

 In receptive vaginal sex, the biology is different.
 There is more vulnerable tissue, and exposure conditions usually favour longer contact.
 That is why male-to-female transmission is statistically more efficient on average.